 Cuts to the CDC's ARSI funding will jeopardize the success of its numerous efforts, such as the nationwide Antibiotic Resistance Laboratory Network and investments in infrastructure to effectively detect and respond to HAI/AR occurrences.
 AHRQ-funded research has identified effective approaches for preventing HAI and the spread of AR, and loss of AHRQ funding would prevent translation and implementation of these strategies.
-All of these outcomes would negatively impact our goal of eliminating infections due to antibiotic-resistant bacteria.
+All of these outcomes would negatively impact our goal of eliminating the approximately two million infections due to antibiotic-resistant bacteria that occur in the United States each year.